umbraco/UmbracoDocs/12/umbraco-vendr/core/how-to-guides/migrating-from-vendr-to-umbraco-commerce.md

+---
-# Vendr to Umbraco Commerce Migration Steps
+title: Migrating a Vendr solution to Umbraco Commerce

-This document provides a rough outline of the steps necesarry to migrate an up to date (v3) Vendr solution to the new Umbraco Commerce solution.
+description: How-To Guide to migrate a Vendr solution to Umbraco Commerce
+---

 ## Key Changes